LiveHelperChat/rag-embed/sample-application/README.md

 php embed_documents.php httpsdoc.livehelperchat.com.md
 ```

 After that in this folder you will see `output.json` file generated.
+Generation for 1.3 MB files takes about 30 seconds.

 ## Store embedings in Chroma DB